asayers/redux/README.md

   * It also gives us the cross-workspace sharing mentioned in the introduction "for free".
-* It gives us a sensible way to detect whether a file should be generated, or simply marked as a source: check whether it's checked-in or not.
+* It gives us a sensible way to detect whether a file should be generated, or simply marked as a source.

-I'll expand on that last point a bit.
-To mark a source file as a dependency of the current job, you run `redux <path>`.
-To build an intermediate file, you run `redux <path>`.
+I'll expand on that last point a bit:

+* To mark a source file as a dependency of the current job, you run `redux <path>`.
+* To have redux build an intermediate dependency, you run `redux <path>`.

 There's no difference!
-This is a good thing, as it makes dofiles easier to write.
+This is a good thing, as it makes your dofiles more flexible.
+Having to specify whether a file is a source or an intermediate doesn't sounds like a lot of work for the user, but it's surprisingly constraining.

-redux handles these cases differently, however, so we need a way to guess whether a given file is a source or a generated file.
+But we have a problem, because redux needs to know whether it's being asked to rebuild a file or not.
+Since it's not explicit, we need a way to guess whether a given path is a source file or a generated file.

 You might say "if there's a matching dofile, then it should be generated."
 But this falls down for projects which use a top-level "default.do".
 In such projects, _all_ files would be marked as generated!

-But, with access to a git repo, this issue goes away: we can simply ask git whether a file is a source or not.
+But, with access to a git repo, it's simple: if the file is checked-in to the git repo, then it's a source.

 [top-level]: https://redo.readthedocs.io/en/latest/FAQImpl/#how-does-redo-store-dependencies

 ### Log linearisation

 ...is not implemented yet.
+(The plan is to redirect output to the systemd journal, if it's available.)

 ### Other differences